redpesk-core/afb-app-manager/docs/quick-tutorial.md

     root@porter:~# afm-util ps
     [ { "runid": 1, "state": "running", "id": "webapps-annex@0.0" } ]

-The 'runid' is the application instance ID and is used as an argument for the subcommands controlling the application runtime state (kill/stop/resume/status)
+The 'runid' is the application instance ID and is used as an argument for the subcommands controlling the application runtime state (kill/pause/resume/status)

-### Stop application
+### Pause application
-To stop the application that was just started (the one with RUNID 1), just run the stop command:
+To pause the application that was just started (the one with RUNID 1), just run the pause command:

     root@porter:~# afm-util terminate 1
     true

-The application is now stopped, as confirmed by a list of running apps:
+The application is now paused, as confirmed by a list of running apps:

     root@porter:~# afm-util ps
     [ ]